usarscotus/legal-directory/frcp/rule_87.md

 (b) Interlocutory Sale or Delivery.

-(i) Order to Sell .
+&nbsp;&nbsp;(i) Order to Sell .
 On motion by a party or a person having custody of the property, the court may order all or part of the property sold if:

 &nbsp;&nbsp;&nbsp;&nbsp;(A) the property is perishable or at risk of deterioration, decay, or injury by being detained in custody pending the action;